ivn-maria/Modern-DevOps-Practices-Project/README.md

 6. kubectl apply -f service.yaml
 7. minikube service tic-tac-toe-service # the app should automatically be opened in browser
-Following this step, the app is successfully deployed to Kubernetes cluster.
+Following these steps, the app is successfully deployed to a Kubernetes cluster.

 SDLC phase: Release, Deploy, Operate (it defines how your application should be represented and configured for deploymenit, it is also primarily associated with